Self Help is a user-led mental health charity based in the North of England, and forms part of The Big Life group.

 Because we’re part of The Big Life group, our work is guided by the same values and approach as all Big Life services, and we share the same mission.
 Big Life is in the business of changing lives.
 We fight inequality by working with people and places to create opportunities and inspire change.

-Talking Therapies: Talking Therapies involve talking to someone trained to help you deal with negative feelings.
+NHS Talking Therapies: NHS Talking Therapies involve talking to someone trained to help you deal with negative feelings.
 They can help anyone who is experiencing distress.
 You do not have to be told by a doctor that you have a mental health problem to be offered or benefit from a talking therapy.

 We currently offer Talking Therapies in the following areas: